 Every home gardener needs a few great zucchini recipes in their repertoire!
-For more great ways to use up that summer zucchini, check out these Zucchini Cupcakes, Zucchini Fritters, or Baked Zucchini Fries!
+For more great ways to use up that summer zucchini, check out these zucchini cupcakes, these delicious zucchini fritters, or these baked zucchini fries!

 How to Make Zucchini Chips?

-- In a large bowl, whisk together olive oil, salt, pepper, and smoked paprika (if desired).
-Feel free to experiment with different spices!
+- Whisk: In a large bowl, whisk together olive oil, salt, black pepper, and paprika if using.

 Zucchini chips are easy to make, but pay attention to these simple tips for perfect results every time!